AndreiCal/Gluwa-API-Documentation/source/index.html.md

 }
 ```

-> There already exists a requested bank deposit transaction.
-(409)
+> 409 Conflict: There already exists a requested bank deposit transaction

 ```json
 {